base-org/web/apps/bridge/README.md

 # Base Bridge App

-The Base bridge app is a Next.js app.
+The Base Bridge App is a Next.js app.

 ## Getting started